 Scripting is compiled C++. cGameScript is a standalone gameplay system that defines behavior and events for maps and entities, with 20 domain-specific binding modules.
 It works — but it’s compiled code.
 No Lua, no bytecode, no hot-reloading.
 Every gameplay tweak means a recompile.
 When your publisher is constantly requesting changes, that iteration cost compounds.

-No integration with Blizzard’s pipeline.
+There’s also zero integration with Blizzard’s pipeline.
 The engine uses proprietary Nihilistic formats (.nod, .nad, .nsd, .ntb…) instead of Blizzard’s .mpq-based toolchain.
-Every asset flowed through Nihilistic’s own pipeline, completely disconnected from Blizzard’s workflows.
+Every asset flowed through Nihilistic’s own tools, completely disconnected from Blizzard’s workflows.

 Why It Could Never Be Saved